A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

 The lepton flavor-violating coherent conversion rate of a muon into an electron is given by Kitano \textit{et al.} \cite{Kitano2002} as:

 \begin{widetext}

 \end{widetext}

-with $G_F$ the Fermi constant, $A^*_{R,L}$ and $\tilde{g}$ are dimensionless coupling constants describing the strength of each component of the Lagrangian and $D,S$ and $V$ represent overlap integrals for dipole, scalar, and vector interactions respectively.
+where $G_F$ is the Fermi constant, and $A^*_{R,L}$ and $\tilde{g}$ are dimensionless coupling constants that describe the strength of each component of the Lagrangian. $D,S$ and $V$ are the overlap integrals for dipole, scalar, and vector interactions respectively.
 The $L$ and $R$ subscripts indicate left-handed and right-handed components and the ($n$) and ($p$) superscripts denote the neutron and proton terms respectively.

 The overlap integrals are defined as: